List of graffiti and street-art injuries and deaths: Overview

 In July 1988 in the London Underground there were people who had received "... electric shocks and burns crossing the 600-volt rails to tag a wall."
 In June 2008 in Los Angeles there had been "...taggers getting injured once every couple of months from falls or being 'clipped by a car'.".

 When people have taken photos of newly created graffiti there have been accidents where deaths have occurred.
-In the United States in 1993 a 23-year-old person was on train tracks with a group of people and it is thought that they had spray painted graffiti on the side of a freight carriage.
-The 23-year-old was taking photos of the graffiti when the sound of an approaching train was heard.
-The 23-year-old began to move across the train tracks and a collision occurred with the train and they died.
+In Los Angeles in 1993, a 23-year-old man was on train tracks with a group of friends in order to spray paint graffiti on the side of a freight carriage.
+He was taking photos of the graffiti when the sound of an approaching train was heard.
+He began to move across the tracks, but was fatally hit by the train.

-In Russia in 2020 a 22-year-old had created graffiti at a train station and they climbed up onto a train carriage to take a photo of the graffiti they had completed and they received an electric shock and died.
+In Russia in 2020 a 22-year-old who had created graffiti at a train station climbed up onto a train carriage to take a photo, where he received an electric shock and died.

+It was commented in relation to graffiti accidents in Berlin in the 1990's that there were "...quite a few writers who died then or later and who were active in the 90s...".

+At the Munich Department of Cultural Affairs official guide to graffiti it comments on the risks that occur when creating graffiti along railway tracks "Apart from the difficulty of finding your bearings in the dark, on paths not intended for your use, and the danger of getting caught in the switches of the tracks, the biggest threat by far is posed by incoming trains.
+Even experienced sprayers sometimes misjudge these risks, which regularly leads to fatal accidents.
+Likewise, coming into contact or even just close proximity to the power lines (electric arc) located next to the tracks [ Third rail ] or above the trains can have lethal consequences in a matter of seconds."